PEP 751 – A file format to record Python dependencies for installation reproducibility

 [[packages.wheels]]

-- Array of tables
+- Type: array of tables

 packages.wheels.upload-time